 Canoe Rental Times

-A Stay at Emerald Lake Lodge
+Emerald Lake Lodge

-There are 24 cabins for rent, and the lodge has an outdoor hot tub, two restaurants, a kayak/canoe rental dock, and a gift shop.
+The Canadian Pacific Railway built the historic Emerald Lake Lodge in 1902.
+It has 24 cabins for rent, and the lodge has an outdoor hot tub, two restaurants, a kayak/canoe rental dock, and a gift shop.
 It’s the only lodge in the area, with the next closest accommodation options being in nearby Field, Golden, and Lake Louise.

-Emerald Lake Lodge is all about nature and a tremendous place to disconnect as they offer no TVs or WiFi in the rooms, and there is no cell phone signal.
-So bring a nice book to read in the evenings.
+Emerald Lake Lodge is all about nature and a tremendous place to disconnect.
+There are no TVs or WiFi in the rooms and no cell phone signal, so bring a nice book to read in the evenings.
+It’s a secluded lodge in the wilderness that offers sublime lake views.

-In all honestly, the lodge itself needs quite a bit of maintenance and care for the summer rates they charge, but if you are dead set on waking up Emerald Lake it is your only option.
+The lodge is open year-round, but rates in the summer are far higher than in the winter.
+The lodge needs a lot more maintenance and care for the summer rates they charge, but if you are dead set on waking up Emerald Lake, it is your only option.

 Food at Emerald Lake

 There’s one main restaurant for visitors to enjoy at Emerald Lake during the day.
 Cilantro is a small cafe serving up sandwiches, coffee, and pastries.
 Though you are really paying to eat in one of the most spectacular lakes in the world here.
+There’s also dining available at the Mount Burgess restaurants at Emerald Lake Lodge.
+It’s open for breakfast and dinner, and reservations are recommended.

 Camping Near Emerald Lake

 There is no camping around Emerald Lake.
-However, there are several nearby front country and backcountry campgrounds in Yoho National Park.
-You can also book three ACC huts or stay at the HI Whiskey Jack Wilderness Hostel.
+However, several nearby front-country and backcountry campgrounds exist in Yoho National Park.
+The Kicking Horse and Monarch campgrounds are the closest campgrounds located directly off the TransCanada.

 Not far from the Takakkaw Falls campsite is the backcountry campsite at Laughing Falls, which could be a good option if you’re looking for a wilderness campsite without too much work to reach.
-From Takakkaw Falls, you can hike over the Yoho Pass to Emerald Lake, arriving at the lake on foot, but plan your return to camp.
+From Takakkaw Falls, you can hike over the Yoho Pass to Emerald Lake, arriving on foot, but plan your return to camp.

 Front Country Campsites in Yoho